Lifestyle Factors and Cognitive Decline: How Habits Affect Brain Function

 It’s undeniable that when we’re at our mental best, we’re better equipped to serve others compassionately and effectively.

-So go ahead and nourish your mind with quality to power through every day with clarity and focus!
+So go ahead and nourish your mind with quality nutrition to power through every day with clarity and focus!
 Now let’s delve deeper into how exercise plays a critical role in promoting cognitive health while preventing age-related decline.

 Exercise and Cognitive Health